How Many Firefighters Die Each Year? Trends

 Firefighter Deaths Per Year

 The data shows a steady decline in firefighter deaths from the early 2010s through 2019, followed by a sharp rise during 2020 and a peak of 141 deaths in 2021.
-Since then, each year through the most recent data of 2024, fatalities have generally decreased, though the risk remains significant.
+Fatalities then fell to 72 by 2024 before rising again to 81 in 2025, showing the risk remains significant.
 Overall, the trend suggests long-term progress in safety, but sudden spikes highlight the unpredictable dangers of the profession.

 Firefighter Death Rate Analysis